-* Any views expressed in this article are those of the author and not of Thomson Reuters Foundation.Across India, land banks raise questions of ownership, rights and land use
+* Any views expressed in this opinion piece are those of the author and not of Thomson Reuters Foundation.Across India, land banks raise questions of ownership, rights and land use

 By Arpitha Kodiveri, Hans Kelsen Fellow and doctoral researcher at the European University Institute